 So what's it really like to be on a submarine, beyond the excitement of seeing your favourite sea creatures?
 It was surprisingly comfortable and I didn't feel claustrophobic at all.
 The air conditioned temperature of the vessel's interior definitely helps!
 And every seat has its own porthole window, so you always have a great view.

 But the very short boat ride from the pier to the submarine was another experience altogether!
 What is it about me and boats?
 And while we were on the submarine as it bobbed on the surface, I had several moments of feeling quite motion sick.
 If this is normally a problem for you, I'd advise you to tell the staff so you can be the last to board and the first to climb out.
 Overall, I'd rate riding a submarine as an anti-adventurist success, with a few 'green' moments.
 But if I were to do it again, I'd come prepared with my motion sickness medication.

 We really enjoyed our experience, both in terms of what we saw underwater and also our experiences with the staff.
+I'd absolutely list this among the top ten things to do in Kona based on several visits we've made.
 But at approximately $115 an adult, this is one experience that definitely falls under the category of a splurge, a big one.
 To be fair, Hawaii can be one of the more expensive destinations in North America (but not always!), so many attractions are priced on the higher end of the spectrum.
 And my travel friends report that this is a fairly standard price for submarine activities.

 If you are ocean lovers like we are, chances are you will love this and it will be a worthwhile experience.
 However, if you're more ambivalent, I'd suggest putting the extra money towards an alternative splurge and doing some free ocean activities to gauge the extent of your interest and see if it's a good travel investment for you in the future.